Sonoma State University requires a minimum of 120 units to graduate with a bachelor's degree.

-Around 63% of students who started college at Sonoma State University complete all the credits required within six years.
+NOTE: Around 60% of students who start college at Sonoma State University graduate within six years.

 Sonoma State University offers an orientation program before the start of fall classes to prepare new students for college life.

 |AP Credit Accepted||√|

 Reminder: Sonoma State University may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Sonoma State University has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement